 I also thought about the sheer number of labelled conditions, with a wide variety of symptoms.
 Of course, addressing symptoms is important, though in many cases, that is the only thing that is being done.
 Or it’s chalked up to genetics.
 We have cells, tissues, organs, and systems.
 We have viruses including Epstein-Barr which the Medical Medium writes and speaks volumes about as the source of so many symptoms.

 In Jin Shin Jyutsu, while we help people in their symptoms, we also listen to their pulses, to see what is the best harmonizer for the present moment.
 What if it’s that simple?
 What if we can tap into the intelligence of all our organs, like we can with heart intelligence and liver intelligence?
-And what happens when we take care of all our organs through a healthy mindset, a wonderful Self-Care practice, emotional harmony, movement, and a balanced diet?
+And what happens when we take care of all our organs through a healthy mindset, a wonderful Self-Care practice, emotional harmony, movement, and a diet that is correct for us?